Ready to brew up some video activities for your ESL class from scratch?

 They want more than textbooks and vocabulary drills—they want engaging lessons that are different from the same old classroom routine, and there’s no better way to give them that than video activities.

 But planning those video lessons still seems to involve a lot of work: Hunting down videos that are the right level and topic and then adding your own creative spark.

 The good news is that finding and creating video lessons can be really quick and simple.
 With a mix of reliable ready-made activities and a handful of go-to ideas, choosing and arranging the right activities for your class can be as simple as adding water to tea leaves.

 With the list of resources and activities below, you’ll be able to give them instant hands-on video lessons that are fun and informative.

 And with the grunt work out of the way, you’ll be free to focus on exactly what you want your students to learn.

 Mix ‘n Watch ESL Video Activities: A Resource and Idea Guide

 Unlike our old teachers who depended on educational DVDs and VHS tapes, we’ve got a wealth of video resources at our disposal.
 Sites like YouTube and Vimeo make it easy for any teacher to plan a video lesson.

-But I’m going to give you my best-kept secrets—three sites that make planning ESL video activities quick and easy, so that you’ve always got a video lesson handy for when your students want something different.
+But I’m going to give you my best-kept secrets—two sites that make planning ESL video activities quick and easy, so that you’ve always got a video lesson handy for when your students want something different.